johnliu55tw/debian-packaging/README.md

 Preparing to unpack .../hello_2.10-2ubuntu2ppa2_amd64.deb ...
 Unpacking hello (2.10-2ubuntu2ppa2) ...
 Setting up hello (2.10-2ubuntu2ppa2) ...
-this is a test from John Liu  # <- This is what postinst does Processing triggers for install-info (6.7.0.dfsg.2-5) ...
+this is a test from John Liu  # <- This is what postinst did Processing triggers for install-info (6.7.0.dfsg.2-5) ...
 Processing triggers for man-db (2.9.1-1) ...
 ```